CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 ## Introduction of supported websites

-### weibo
+### Weibo
 #### Supported modes
-The supported modes of weibo include:
+The supported modes of Weibo include:
 - mobile
 - pc
 #### Example
-Here is an example to login in weibo:
+Here is an example to login in Weibo:
 ```python
 from DecryptLogin import login
 lg = login.Login()